 For a firm wanting to use Houzz for marketing and lead generation it can be as simple as uploading and describing photos.
 Yet like any marketing effort, your firm should know what you want to offer and how your product or service might be positioned, including what kind of client you want to attract.

-Houzz, like Google, is not fully transparent regarding how searches on it’s site are filled.
+Houzz, like Google, is not fully transparent regarding how searches on its site are filled.
 Some search results will be from paid placement; some will be from highly admired photos by the broader Houzz community and viewership.
 Many matrices can apply.
 For the professional wanting a higher ranking on searches within the site they need to have a basic understanding of the moving target, Houzz search result parameters.
-Some questions to consider:
+Some questions to consider (scroll down for the answers):

 Pro tip: Use the project folders in imaginative ways, i.e. by room type, materials, colors, feeling of space.